Haeger23/pipeUp/README.md

 pipeUp
 ======

 WebRTC based Q&A Support for Live-Events.
-This prototype demonstrates the functionality of WebRTC to solve problems which come up by passing around a microphone during question and answer sessions.
+This prototype demonstrates the functionality of WebRTC to solve problems, which come up by passing around a microphone during question and answer sessions.

 ### Detailed Informations
 For more detailed informations look at my thesis:<br>